top of page

 The most beautiful streets in Harlem and beyond

 Built by the grandson of John Jacob Astor between 1880 and 1883, this row of brick houses with porches and front gardens surprises with its charming Southern vibe.
-Sadly, one house in the middle—number 28—was demolished in 2021 due to irreversible neglect.
+Sadly, one house in the middle—number 28—was demolished in 2021 due to neglect.

 The most beautiful streets in Harlem and beyond